wdv4758h/pypy-extradoc/talk/pycon2014/abstract.rst

 CPython (or regular PyPy).

-But the point is not only that: this approach can also give the programmer the illusion of single-threaded programming, even when he really wants the program to use multiple cores.
+But the point is not only that: this approach can also give the programmer the illusion of single-threaded programming, even when he or she really wants the program to use multiple cores.
 This naturally avoids a whole class of bugs.
 I will give examples of what exactly I mean by that.
 Starting from the usual multithreaded demos --with explicit